 What’s more, nowadays users are more prone to reading reviews from other consumers.
 If the app works perfectly, there shouldn’t be any bad reviews but only five stars and praises of excellence.
 However, we all know, stuff happens and 1 out of 10 DAUs or MAUs may have an app crash, the app may not work well on the consumer’s device and other unpredictable issues.
 Thus, this user will leave a bad comment at the top and put your app at risk of a low download rate.
 The cost per one bad comment will be high-powered as users never scroll down to read all the reviews, only some of them do, but what are the chances?

 Most of the DAU and MAU are eager to download a perfect app with a good rating, but boy they become disappointed when your app has a sign-up option or else – it won’t let you use it unless you sign-up.
-This isn’t the best idea to ask a potential consumer for some the personal information as it pushes away eventually.
+This isn’t the best idea to ask a potential consumer for some personal information as it pushes away eventually.
 This makes your app abandoned without even a chance of coming back.
 Navigation through the app shouldn’t require personal info like email or phone number, date of birth, and user’s name.
-If your app is an ordinary one and sign-up seems useless, don’t use these mobile app metrics to track your users because it will only increase the churn rate.
+If your app is an ordinary one and sign-up seems useless, don’t use these app metrics to track your users because it will only increase the churn rate.

 Your app users may become your greatest asset.
 While using the app they can be asked to give you their immediate feedback.
 For example, you can send push notifications with surveys.
 Surveys are designed to examine something formally or officially to ascertain condition, character, etc. Most of the DAU and MAU will give their feedback and answer survey questions and, this way, make a lot of difference for you.
 But don’t make your surveys too often or with lots of questions to think over as it pushes away the end-users.
 Here, you can ask about the most used app features, the so-called heat map, and ask the user to score from 1 to 10 on how much he or she is likely to recommend your app to other people.
 Sounds optimistic!